DJ LeMahieu Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 10th in the league with a collective 9.1 strikeouts per nine innings.
+- The Rays pitching staff is sixth in the league with a collective 9.2 strikeouts per nine innings.

-- The Rays have a 3.80 team ERA that ranks third among all MLB pitching staffs.
+- The Rays have the third-ranked team ERA among all league pitching staffs (3.78).

-- Rays pitchers combine to surrender the sixth-fewest home runs in baseball (114 total, 1.1 per game).
+- Rays pitchers combine to surrender the fifth-fewest home runs in baseball (115 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.